 Expand Business in Italy

-ii) Società per azioni (S.p.A.) – the number of shareholders in this kind of a setup is unlimited and it requires a minimum corporate investment of €50,000.00.
+ii) Società per azioni (S.p.A.) – a form of entity in which the number of shareholders is unlimited.
+The minimum corporate investment is €50,000.

 - Italian law

 - Mutual labor pacts (the NationalCollective Labor Agreement and the Territorial Collective Labor Agreement)

 It is stated that, within a month of hiring an employee, the employment contract must be shared with that employee.
 The contract must include:

 - Full name of the employer and the employee